Raj-Shekhar-Mishra/Ayash-bot/Advanced-AI-Discord-Bot-BatchBot-main/README.md

 ### 📺 **YouTube Analysis**

 Get quick summaries and full transcripts from YouTube videos.
-BatchBot analyzes video URLs and extracts key information.
+AyashBot analyzes video URLs and extracts key information.

 * **Enhanced YouTube Search (v2.0.0)**: More accurate and relevant results using the **DuckDuckGo Search API**.